schlich/loomio_help/content/user_manual/threads/index.md

 If the thread is an important announcement and contains information that's ready for the whole group to take notice of, you can notify people with the _invite to thread_ screen.
 People you notify will get an email immediately with the title and context of the thread included.

 ## Inviting guests and experts to the thread.
-If you want to involve people who are not in your group (or even on Loomio yet) you can invite them into the thread by entering their email address.
-They won't get access to the rest of the threads in your group, just this one.
-(Invite them to join the group, from the group page, if that's what you intend to do).
+If you want to involve people who are not in your group (or not on Loomio yet) you can invite them into the thread by entering their email address.
+They won't get access to the rest of the threads in your group; just this one.
+(If you do want them to be in the group, then invite them to join from the group page).

 <video width="600" height="400" playsinline muted loop controls>
 <source src="invite_to_thread.mp4" type="video/mp4">